ansonl/ansonl.github.io/_drafts/2020-09-12-hover-placeholder-domains.md

 You can see the updated registrar information in the output versus a sample of the original registrar record.

 Adding `--verbose` option will output the registry server selected as source.
 The whois command manual specifies that *whois.networksolutions.com* is the default query server.
 Network Solutions was acquired by Verisign and is now part of Web.com group.
-Most whois clients will start at Verisign's WHOIS server.
+Most whois clients will [start at Verisign's WHOIS server](https://github.com/rfc1036/whois/blob/b7cfb4ef37c4f53f29e8b52ce78fa11258d0ad97/tld_serv_list).
 The current agreed upon root `.com` registry is run by Verisign due to an [agreement](https://www.sec.gov/Archives/edgar/data/1014473/000119312507154202/dex1026.htm) between Verisign and ICANN.

-Why does Verisign get a monopoly on the `.com` top level domain has been widely discussed elsewhere and would be the topic an entirely separate post.
+Why does Verisign get a monopoly on the `.com` top level domain and why it's unlikely to change has been widely discussed elsewhere and would be the topic an entirely separate post.